8 Anatomy of Aircraft & Spacecraft

 Identification of the detailed components of a general aviation airplane.

 Larger and heavier airplanes have the same primary components but are usually multi-engined, so they have more complex airframe components and systems.
 For example, the diagram below shows a commercial airliner where the additional components used on this airplane include spoilers, leading-edge slats, multi-segment flaps, spoilers, multi-segmented control surfaces for low-speed and high-speed flight, and an all-flying trimmable horizontal stabilizer.
-The fuselage is designed primarily to accommodate passengers; it will also contain space for cargo and fuel.
+The fuselage is designed primarily to accommodate passengers; it will also contain space for cargo and storage tanks for fuel.
 The wings will contain most of the fuel required for flight.
 The fuselage will be pressurized to create a comfortable environment for the passengers, which adds to the complexity of the airframe design and the needed systems, i.e., the fuselage becomes a pressure vessel.

 The structural weight of each component is also an important consideration, affecting manufacturing and operational costs.
 The weight of an airplane design generally grows disproportionately quickly with its increasing wingspan (i.e., the so-called “square-cube law“).
 For larger “jumbo” airliners, the detailed structural design becomes increasingly challenging to keep the airframe weight from becoming too heavy to the point that it limits the useful load-carrying capability of the airplane, i.e., the sum of the payload and fuel.